 Specialist bike shops will surely back us up on this one.
 You want something that can both lubricate and prevent corrosion and rust.
 Due to the amount of exposure a bike chain gets from being so close to the ground, it’s especially important for the health of the chain in the longer term that lube doesn’t attract dust.

-It should also contain anti-corrosion agents for preventing rust.
+It should also contain anti-corrosion agents to prevent rust.
 For best results, use an actual bike chain lube instead.

 - LONG-LASTING BIKE LUBE: With the Squirt lube chain wax, a little goes a long way in cleaning lumped dirt & grime in bike chains.
 Our bicycle chain...